m-labs/artiq/doc/manual/installing.rst

   }

-Then spawn a shell containing the packages with ``$ nix shell``.
+Then spawn a shell containing the packages with ``$ nix develop``.
 The ARTIQ commands with all the additional packages should now be available.

-You can exit the shell by typing Control-D. The next time ``$ nix shell`` is invoked, Nix uses the cached packages so the shell startup is fast.
+You can exit the shell by typing Control-D. The next time ``$ nix develop`` is invoked, Nix uses the cached packages so the shell startup is fast.

 You can create directories containing each a ``flake.nix`` that correspond to different sets of packages.
 If you are familiar with Conda, using Nix in this way is similar to having multiple Conda environments.